Lena Brundin

 Jamie Durst, B.S.

-Senior Administrative Assistant I, Department of Neurodegenerative Science
+Senior Administrative Assistant II, Department of Neurodegenerative Science

 Qiong (Jade) Sha, Ph.D.